 I’m Mohamed.
 I do physics all the time.

 I’m a Ph.D. physics graduate student at the University of Cincinnati.
-During my MS degree at University of Minnesota, I was searching for magnetic monopole, one of the most elusive particles in our history, which we look for since the dawn of time.
+Egyptian by birth and a proud Muslim.
+Science geek and I hate pseudoscience and snakes.
+I’m currently taking classes at the UC physics department and looking forward to starting my research by the end of this academic year.
+I got my MS degree at the University of Minnesota, I was searching for magnetic monopole, one of the most elusive particles in our history, which we look for since the dawn of time I love what I’ve done so far, and although that we don’t know much about why we don’t have this elusive particle detected yet.
 I worked at the NOvA experiment at Fermilab, which is one of the best places in the world.
 Do you know that you can visit it easily?

 From time to time, I will post my experience, advice, and some programming hints from my online courses.
 I will share all this information and put it on this page.
 Learn, so keep visiting it for hopefully useful information.
 Also, you can take a look into my physics computational GitHub repository, where I publish my computational physics tools.